-Our Getting On Programme offers support for Doncaster families who are suffering from ‘teen to parent abuse’.
+Our Getting On programme offers support for Doncaster families who are experiencing Adolescent to Parent Violence and Abuse (APVA)

-Parents suffering from abuse by their children can feel shame and blame, as well as fear of the consequences for their child if they report it.
-There are many complex reasons behind the behaviour – not least of which is the difficult process of growing up.
+Parents suffering from abuse by their children can feel shame and blame and can worry about the consequences for their child if they report it.
+There can be many complex reasons behind the behaviour which often occurs during adolescence when children are experiencing significant change in their lives.

-Our Getting On Programme offers tailored package of support for teens and their female parent/ carer.
-Families are supported to work through the issues and recognise the root cause of the anger and to give both parents and children the management strategies so they can move on together.
+Our Getting On programme offers a tailored package of support for teens and their female parent/carer.
+Families are supported to repair the damage to their relationships, building trust and developing safe ways to move forwards together.